unimarkup/specification/Middleend_Reference.md

 - `name` ...--not null text-- The name of the variable
 - `um_type` ...--not null text-- The Unimarkup type of the variable
-- `context` ...--not null text-- The context defines usage restrictions for variables
 - `value` ...--text-- The value of the variable
 - `fallback-value` ...--text-- The value of the variable that is used if `variable` is empty, which can happen in multi-language context

 The primary key for this table is the `name` field.
 This means, that a variable is unique by its `name` independent of its type.

-The context can be set to `all` to have no restriction, to a specific macro or combination of macros, to only allow a variable to be used inside certain macros, or to any Unimarkup type or combination of types, to only allow the usage inside certain Unimarkup elements.
-The combination of macros and types is given in the form `({@<first-macroname>}|{@<second-macroname>})` or `(<first-type>|<second-type>)`.

 ## Macro table